mozilla/addons-frontend/README.md

 for hints on how to solve common Flow errors.

 To add flow coverage to a source file, put a `/* @flow */` comment at the top.
-The more source files you can opt into to Flow, the better.
+The more source files you can opt into Flow, the better.

 Here are some conventions we follow: